 The Bottom Line

-Algorithmic trading has become increasingly popular over the past several years with the rise of consumer-friendly platforms.
+Cryptocurrency algorithmic trading has become increasingly popular over the past several years with the rise of consumer-friendly platforms and crypto trading bots.
 With thousands of trades per year, it can be challenging for these traders to prepare Crypto Taxes and Accounting and ensure that they have a defensible audit trail.